ecanquiz/nuxt4-fetch-tutorial/docs/use-nuxt-data.md

 <script setup>
 const { loadPosts, getCachedPosts, clearPostsCache } = usePostsCache();

-// Cargar posts al montar (solo si no hay caché) onMounted(async () => {
+// Load posts on mount (only if there is no cache) onMounted(async () => {
   await loadPosts();
 });